 Just 3% of students may qualify

 “Free tuition” may not be available to all eligible students.

 If demand for the program outpaces the available funding ($87 million in its first year, expanding to $163 million by 2019), the state will determine which eligible students receive an award.
-If demand outstrips supply as anticipated, eligibility for the Excelsior Scholarship will be determined by lottery or “random selection” by the Higher Education Services Corp (HESC).
+The decision of which students receive the scholarship may be by lottery or “random selection” by the Higher Education Services Corp (HESC).

-It is projected that funding will be sufficient to accommodate just 32,000 students of 940,000 eligible families, giving students a three percent chance of receiving an award.
+It is projected that funding could be sufficient to accommodate just 32,000 students of 940,000 eligible families.

 These new programs come with “fine print,” and strings attached